 - Verification that you have passed the test of artistic aptitude

-- International students: evidence of German skills via a recognised language test (Goethe Institute C1, TestDaF 4, telc C1 Hochschule, DSH2, Deutsches Sprachdiplom KMK, Kleines or Großes Sprachdiplom Goethe Institute)
+- International applicants are required to demonstrate proficiency in the German language via a recognised language test, which should be one of the following: Goethe Institute C1, TestDaF 4, telc C1 Hochschule, DSH2, Deutsches Sprachdiplom issued by the KMK (Kultusministerkonferenz), or Kleines or Großes Sprachdiplom issued by the Goethe Institute.

 - Preliminary review documentation (Vorprüfungsdokumentation) from uni assist for international students